About Us

 Oliver Taig

-Oliver is undertaking an undergraduate research project in 2024 in our group.
+Oliver is undertaking Hons in 2024/2025 in our group.

 Alumni